budimanfajarf/web/content/about.md

 * Email: [hello@budidev.com](mailto:hello@budidev.com?cc=budimanfajarf@gmail.com "Email Budiman Fajar Firdaus")
 * Telegram: [@budimanfajarf](https://t.me/budimanfajarf/ "Telegram Budiman Fajar Firdaus")

-If you need a Backend Developer with experience in [Node.js](https://nodejs.org/ "Node.js"), I would happy work with you, you can invite me by contact above or through [Upwork](https://www.upwork.com/freelancers/\~01b8d55d6a5a8f1077/ "Upwork Budiman Fajar Firdaus").
+If you need a web developer to build your dream web app, I would happy work with you :)&nbsp; you can invite me by contact above or through [Upwork](https://www.upwork.com/freelancers/\~01b8d55d6a5a8f1077/ "Upwork Budiman Fajar Firdaus").

 ‎